 8. Images and Videos

-The images and videos on your small business website are just as important as the words.
+The website images and videos for your small business are just as important as the words.
 Most people are visual learners, so images and videos are a great way to draw in new customers and keep them engaged.
+And, to go a step further, you can even build an interactive website.
+This will help you stand out from the crowd, build better brand awareness, engage your visitors, and boost conversions and sales.

 Every page of your small business website should feature some sort of image or video.
 We recommend featuring images of people using your products or service to make your site more relatable.